s1gned/Zookeeper/README.md

 # Zookeeper
-This project shows the zoo workers all the animals in the zoo, if it enters its tag number.
-It is a Phyton project created
+Zookeeper is a program that shows zoo workers all animals in the zoo when they enter their tag number.
+It's a Phyton project that was created with Jetbrains Academy.

+## Use
+Enter a number from 0 to 5 on the console to see an animal.
+If you want to exit the app, enter "exit" in the console.